datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 This section will use the `surveys.csv` file that can be downloaded here:
 [https://ndownloader.figshare.com/files/2292172](https://ndownloader.figshare.com/files/2292172)

-We are studying the species and weight of animals caught in plots in our study area.
+We are studying the species and weight of animals caught in sites in our study area.
 The dataset is stored as a `.csv` file: each row holds information for a single animal, and the columns represent: